e-dant/watcher/readme.md

 3. Efficient
 > You can watch an *entire filesystem* with this project.
-In [almost all cases](https://github.com/e-dant/watcher/tree/release#exceptions-to-efficient-scanning), we use a near-zero amount of resources and makes [efficient use of the cache](https://github.com/e-dant/watcher/tree/release#cache-efficiency).
+In [almost all cases](https://github.com/e-dant/watcher/tree/release#exceptions-to-efficient-scanning), we use a near-zero amount of resources and make [efficient use of the cache](https://github.com/e-dant/watcher/tree/release#cache-efficiency).
 We regularly test that the overhead of detecting and sending an event to the user is an order of magnitude less than the filesystem operations being measured.